Friedrich Welwitsch: Biography

 After eight strenuous years of exploring and collecting, Welwitsch returned to Portugal in 1861.
 Because of better working conditions, he went to London in 1863.
 There, he worked at first at the Natural History Museum and later at the Kew Gardens, categorising and cataloguing its enormous collection.
 Only in the publication Sertum Angolense, he described 12 new categories and 48 new species.
 He left his precious collection to the London Natural History Museum.
 However, having financed his Angolan years, the Portuguese government claimed the estate.
 The case was settled only after a three-year suit: one series of his collection went to Lisbon, the second remained in London.
 Welwitsch was buried in the Kensal Green Cemetery where the slab over his grave reads: "Frederikus Welwitsch, M.D. – Florae angolensis investigatorum princeps – Nat. in Carinthia 5 Feb 1806 – Ob.
 Londini 20 Oct 1872".
+Specimens of the Welwitsch collections from Angola were distributed after his death and found with printed blue labels entitled Welwitsch, Iter Angolense in various herbaria.

 Welwitsch is commemorated in the scientific name of a species of Angolan amphisbaenian, Dalophia welwitschii, and a species of African olive, Olea welwitschii.